 Do you have a method that you use to study the Bible?
 I refer to this as my “quiet time”.
 Moments that I have set aside to have uninterrupted time in the Bible.
 Time alone with the Lord to be still and know that He is God.
 Scripture Writing has become an exciting part of this time!

-You might remember that I have been using the Bible Reading plan from the Daily Life Planner series of free printables.
+You might remember that I have been using the Bible Reading plan from the Daily Life Planner series.
 There are two versions, chronological or straight through from Genesis to Revelation.
 I still enjoy this and plan to continue.
 But, my sister…

 Yep, you have her to thank for this!
 My sister told me about scripture writing and I am totally excited about it.
 If you haven’t heard of it yet, just like the name says, you write scripture verses each day.
 It is very easy – no complicated instructions here!